Local Protocol

 On the other hand, someone trying to complete fake transactions, would have to set up a set of service providers and buyers to make transactions with each other.
 While edge weights within this set may grow, this set will not grow real connectivity with the rest of the graph, unless they start transacting with other users, at which point they would be considered real users themselves.
 We therefore refer to a set of fake users only transacting with each other as an island graph, which do not connect to other larger and better connected islands.

 While the graph defines how users will be rewarded for positive contributions to the graph, Local Protocol also includes a provider collateral, that may be slashed to penalize dishonest service providers.
 For each transaction between a service provider and a buyer, an amount of collateral is locked by the provider, which is determined based on the size of the transaction, and the value to the graph of both the service provider and the buyer.
-This is such that well established service providers, that have already proven their honesty to the network can be required to lock smaller co
+This is such that well established service providers, that have already proven their honesty to the network can be required to lock smaller collateral.

 5. Introduction to the technical deep dive